webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 :::

 # Possible issues
-In some cases, the expiry of the root (and its related expiring R3 intermediate certificate) may causes certificates to be considered untrusted or invalid.
-To fix this you need to make your server use (serve) the correct chain.

-In other cases, the issue may be with the client computer.

 The version of the *R3* intermediate signing certificate which chains to *DST Root CA X3* expired **September 29 19:21:40 2021 GMT.**

 The *DST Root CA X3* root certificate expired **September 30 14:01:15 2021 GMT**.

+- In some cases, the expiry of the root (and its related expiring R3 intermediate certificate) may causes certificates to be considered untrusted or invalid.
+To fix this you need to make your server use (serve) the correct chain.
+- In other cases, the issue may be with the client computer.
+- Some Certify The Web renewals will fail with *too many certificates (5) already issued for this exact set of domains in the last 168 hours*.
+See solution below.
+- If you have clients complaining about some android devices not working with their websites, you may need to migrate to a different Certificate Authority (see below).

 :::warning CA Migration Recommended On Windows if you need to support old devices In testing we have confirmed that when `DST Root CA X3` expires, although Windows can initially serve the legacy chain intended for Android compatibility, it will revert to the modern chain automatically when it notices `DST Root CA X3` has expired, if `ISRG Root X1 (self signed)` is also present in the trust store.
 A [workaround is available](#switching-to-chain-2-legacy)

 This means Windows services like IIS generally will not continue to serve content to older operating systems which don't trust `ISRG Root X1`.
 If you require legacy support without workarounds, you should change [Certificate Authority](/docs/guides/certificate-authorities).
 :::

 # Solutions